 • Tour topic

-Admission to NOMA is FREE for scheduled school groups, including students, teachers, and one adult chaperone per 10 students.
+- FREE for scheduled school groups, including students, teachers, and one adult chaperone per 10 students

 Schools located in Orleans and Jefferson Parishes may qualify for busing reimbursement, generously underwritten by the GPOA Foundation.
 Download the Bus Reimbursement Form.